AnyFetch/developers.anyfetch.com/guides/creating/frontend.md

 #### Don't want to start from scratch?

-We already developed in open-source a [ready-to-use front end](https://github.com/Papiel/app.anyfetch.com).
+We already developed an open-source and [ready-to-use front end](https://github.com/AnyFetch/app.anyfetch.com).
 It is based on AngularJS, in order to have a client-side MVC.
 You're welcome to fork or take a look for inspiration.

 ## Preparations

-During this tutorial, you may refer to the [endpoints documentation](/endpoints) to have an exhaustive list.
+During this tutorial, you may refer to the [endpoints documentation](/endpoints).
 If this is the first time you are using a REST API, visit our [getting started](/getting-started.html) page.

 We are going to split the work in **5 steps**.
 Each one of them will help you master an important concept of the API.

-1. **Your first API calls**: using basic authentication, you will learn what you can get from basic endpoints such as ```/company```.
+1. **Your first API calls**: using basic authentication, you will learn what you can get from basic endpoints such as `/company`.
 We will also take a look on how to do batch calls.
-2. **Search for the truth**: based on a simple form and some JS code, you will be able to search for documents using the ```/document?search=(...)``` endpoint.
+2. **Search for the truth**: based on a simple form and some JS code, you will be able to search for documents using the `/document?search=(...)` endpoint.
 We will cover the multiples filtering possibilities it can offer.
 3. **Display documents**: we will take a look on how to display documents directly in the web app thanks to the API.
 4. **Get secure**: because security is not optional, we will take it to the next step.
 We will learn how to use the API with tokens to implement a safer communication with the server.
-5. **Your imagination is the only limit**: you are now ready to enjoy the power of anyFetch and intergrate it everywhere.
+5. **Your imagination is the only limit**: you are now ready to enjoy the power of anyFetch and integrate it everywhere.
 Mobile, web, native...
 This step has to be defined by you.

-All the code generated is available on [this repo](https://github.com/anyfetch/anyfetch-frontend-tuto).
+All the code generated is available on [this repo](https://github.com/AnyFetch/anyfetch-frontend-tuto).

 Ready to go? :)